Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

 + Initialization
   + [`waveVortexTransformFromFile`](/classes/wvtransform/wavevortextransformfromfile.html) Initialize a WVTransform instance from an existing file
   + [`waveVortexTransformWithDoubleResolution`](/classes/wvtransform/wavevortextransformwithdoubleresolution.html) create a new WVTransform with double resolution
-  + [`waveVortexTransformWithResolution`](/classes/wvtransform/wavevortextransformwithresolution.html) create a new WVTransform with increased resolution
 + Domain attributes
   + [`Omega`](/classes/wvtransform/omega.html) frequency of oscillation of the linear waves
   + [`f`](/classes/wvtransform/f.html) Coriolis parameter